 Figure 9-11 shows that there is no statistical difference in average highway attraction and production travel times for environmental justice areas and non-environmental justice areas.
+FIGURE 9-11 AVERAGE HIGHWAY TRAVEL TIMES FOR ENVIRONMENTAL AND NON-ENVIRONMENTAL JUSTICE POPULATION ZONES IN THE 2035 NO-BUILD AND 2035 BUILD NETWORKS

 Both figures show that differences in average travel time between environmental justice population zones and non-environmental justice population zones are more pronounced for transit than for highway trips.
 Figure 9-12 shows that average congested VMT is less for environmental justice areas than for non-environmental justice areas.
+FIGURE 9-12 AVERAGE CONGESTED VEHICLES MILES TRAVELED (VMT) FOR ENVIRONMENTAL AND NON-ENVIRONMENTAL JUSTICE POPULATION ZONES IN THE 2035 NO-BUILD AND 2035 BUILD NETWORKS

 Figure 9-13 shows that average VMT per square mile is greater for environmental justice areas than for non-environmental justice areas in both the No-Build and Build networks.
+FIGURE 9-13 AVERAGE VMT FOR ENVIRONMENTAL AND NON-ENVIRONMENTAL JUSTICE POPULATION ZONES IN THE 2035 NO-BUILD AND 2035 BUILD NETWORKS

 Figure 9-14 shows that average CO emissions are greater for environmental justice areas than for non-environmental justice areas in both the No-Build and Build networks.
+FIGURE 9-14 AVERAGE CARBON MONOXIDE (CO) EMISSIONS PER SQUARE MILE FOR ENVIRONMENTAL AND NON-ENVIRONMENTAL JUSTICE POPULATION ZONES IN THE 2035 NO-BUILD AND 2035 BUILD NETWORKS

-SELECTED PROJECTS THAT WILL BENEFIT ENVIRONMENTAL JUSTICE AREAS

-The following transit projects in the LRTP will improve air quality and provide more transportation options for environmental justice populations:

-• Somerville: Extend Green Line from Lechmere to College Avenue - Provides better access to rapid transit stations, employment, and retail opportunities.

-These highway projects will benefit people living in nearby and adjacent environmental justice areas in the following ways:

-• Framingham: Route 126/Route135 Grade Separation - Improves air quality in the area by allowing traffic to flow more freely.
+SELECTED PROJECTS THAT WILL BENEFIT ENVIRONMENTAL JUSTICE AREAS The following transit project in the LRTP will improve air quality and provide more transportation options for environmental justice populations: • Somerville: Extend Green Line from Lechmere to Mystic Valley Parkway - Provides better access to rapid transit stations, employment, and retail opportunities.
+The following highway project will benefit people living in nearby and adjacent environmental justice areas in the following ways: • Framingham: Route 126/Route135 Grade Separation - Improves air quality in the area by allowing traffic to flow more freely.
 Improves connectivity for people accessing downtown destinations.